HEDGE-IoT Open Call for SMEs and Innovators

 HEDGE-IoT Open Calls are designed to empower SMEs and startups by providing financial support and resources to develop innovative, IoT-enabled, data-driven energy services within the HEDGE-IoT framework.
 Through the two open calls, selected third parties will have the opportunity to contribute to the project’s technological advancements and validate their solutions in real-world demonstrators.

-• Prove the interoperability and scalability of their solutions.
+• Demonstrate the interoperability and scalability of their innovations;

-• Contribute to advancing energy consumer services and the EU’s energy transition.
+• Contribute to advancing energy consumer services and Europe’s energy transition.

-The Open Call process follows a structured approach to ensure transparency, fairness, and efficiency:
+The Open Call process followed a structured approach to ensure transparency, fairness, and efficiency:

 1